liferay/liferay-docs/devGuide/en/chapters/05-layout-templates.markdown

 The SDK automatically appends "-layouttpl" to your project name.
-Although we've only shown the `.png`, `.tpl`, and`.wap.tpl` files for one layout template in our directory structure, a project can contai multiple layout templates.
+Although we've only shown the `.png`, `.tpl`, and`.wap.tpl` files for one layout template in our directory structure, a project can contain multiple layout templates.
 Each should have its own thumbnail image (PNG), regular template (TPL) and mobile device template (WAP TPL).
 The "liferay-" files help to describe the layout templates for packaging and deployment.